fledge-iot/fledge-filter-change/docs/index.rst

 The *fledge-filter-change* filter is used to only send information about an asset onward when a particular datapoint within that asset changes by more than a configured percentage.
 Data is sent for a period of time before and after the change in the monitored value.
 The amount of data to send before and after the change is configured in milliseconds, with a value for the pre-change time and one for the post-change time.

 It is possible to define a rate at which readings should be sent regardless of the monitored value changing.
-This provides an average o the values of the period defined, e.g. send a 1 minute average of the values every minute.
+This provides an average of the values of the period defined, e.g. send a 1 minute average of the values every minute.

 This filter only operates on a single asset, all other assets are passed through the filter unaltered.